 Thinking like a girl over here, I say it’s high time empowerment causes, and not just empowerment products, had a PSA as powerful as this tampon ad.
-Causes for the betterment of women and girls’ lives deserve our most creative thinking, our savviest makers of all sorts.
+Causes for the betterment of women and girls’ lives deserve our most creative thinking, our savviest makers and marketers of all sorts.

 When the cause for gender equity truly goes viral, when it becomes actionable and not just aspirational, then maybe, just maybe, “run like a girl” will mean, as one of the women in the video implores, “win the race.”

 I’m not hugely optimistic, but I have to stay hopeful.
 Because my greatest hope is that by the time my little girl, now four years old, hits puberty, this conversation will actually be out of date.